PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### 2. It's built for engineers

 Anyone can use PostHog – just [ask our marketing team](/blog/posthog-vs-amplitude) – but it's designed for engineers first.
-We believe engineering-led companies are the future of tech and that future requires tools that let [product engineers](https://posthog.com/blog/what-is-a-product-engineer) flex their product muscles.
+We believe engineering-led companies are the future of tech and that requires tools that let [engineers](https://posthog.com/blog/what-is-a-product-engineer) flex their product muscles.

 ### 3. We're an open book